 Exposure Settings – allow you to change, to a certain degree, how light or dark your image is.
 This only goes so far; if you don’t get the lighting right while taking the product photo, it is difficult to correct it in the editing process.
-If you just need to brighten up or darken up your image by a couple of degrees, the exposure settings will do the trick.
+If you just need to brighten up or darken your image a couple of degrees, the exposure settings will do the trick.

 Highlight Settings – let you adjust the brightest areas in your photo so you can increase them a notch or reduce them slightly.
-Again, this is an edit where a little goes a long way, and if you over-do-it, you’ll want to go back to your lighting set up to grab the shot all over again.
+Again, this is an edit where a little goes a long way, and if you over-do-it, you’ll want to go back to your lighting setup to grab the shot all over again.

 Shadow Settings – let you adjust the darkest areas in your photo so you can increase or soften the shadow detail.
 Just like the highlight settings, be careful not to overdo it.
 Editing programs will not make up for poorly lit photos.

-White Balance Settings – are used to counteract hues inherent to the conditions you are shooting in, for example, the orange/yellow hue of artificial lighting or blue hue of cold light, which is why snow appears blue in so many outdoor shots.
+White Balance Settings – are used to counteract hues inherent to the conditions you are shooting in, for example, the orange/yellow hue of artificial lighting or the blue hue of cold light, which is why snow appears blue in so many outdoor shots.
 The white balance setting can balance out the white so that the photo appears neutral in colour.

-If you are going to be editing a series of photos, all shot simultaneously, with the same lighting conditions, you can speed up the editing process by saving your first edit as a preset that can be applied to the other photos you are editing.
+If you are editing a series of photos, all shot simultaneously, with the same lighting conditions, you can speed up the editing process by saving your first edit as a preset that can be applied to the other photos you are editing.
 While this will save you time, you should check each image to see if there are any additional tweaks to make.

 A Few Editing Apps that are Completely Awesome to Use